jskaggs2/Delineate-Watersheds/README.md

 # Build_Sheds
-Use arcpy tools to generate watersheds based on user data and parameters.
+Use arcpy tools to delineate watersheds based on user provided data and parameters.

+## vars_BuildSheds
+Define user data and parameters for watershed delineation.

+## main_BuildSheds
+Workflow for delineating watersheds from scratch.